EECLC provides free legal services, including advice and casework, in the following areas of law:

 People living in Lithgow and Bathurst can access face to face appointments with a solicitor at our outreach locations.
 To make an appointment, please phone the outreach location directly.

 Bathurst Neighbourhood Centre – Thursday once per month

 Please call 6332 4866

 Lithgow Community Projects – Monday & Thursday

 Lithgow Information and Neighbourhood Centre – fortnightly on Tuesday

 Please call 6354 5901

 EECLC staff also attend Katoomba, Lithgow and Bathurst courts on the Apprehended Domestic Violence Order list days each week.

 If EECLC cannot assist you, the Centre will always try to refer you to a service that can.
 Anyone who lives in the Blue Mountains, Lithgow, Oberon or Bathurst regions can contact EECLC for information, advice and referral.
 All services are free.
-There are a number of free legal services in NSW, a list of directories can be found here.
+To find a service in your local area, click here.